OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Ptrace variations***

-On Linux, the [`ptrace` system call](http://man7.org/linux/man-pages/man2/ptrace.2.html "Ptrace man page") is used to observe and control the execution of a process (the "tracee") and to examine and change that process' memory and registers. ptrace is the primary way to implement breakpoint debugging and system call tracing.
+On Linux, the [`ptrace` system call](http://man7.org/linux/man-pages/man2/ptrace.2.html "Ptrace man page") is used to observe and control the execution of a process (the) and to examine and change that process' memory and registers. ptrace is the primary way to implement breakpoint debugging and system call tracing.
 Many anti-debugging tricks include `ptrace`, often exploiting the fact that only one debugger at a time can attach to a process.

 You can prevent debugging of a process by forking a child process and attaching it to the parent as a debugger via code similar to the following simple example code: